MikeZhang69/Market-Indices-Analysis/ANALYSIS_REPORT.md

 - **Indices Analyzed:** 14 major global market indices across 11 countries/regions
 - **Calculation Method:** Rolling returns for each holding period
 - **Returns:** Price returns (dividends not included; actual returns would be higher)
+- **Market Timing Cost Analysis:** Based on S&P 500 data from 1990-2025 (9,050 trading days).
+Analysis calculates final investment value when the N best trading days (by daily return percentage) are excluded from the return calculation, simulating the impact of being out of the market during those critical days.

 ---

 ## Disclaimer

 This analysis is for educational purposes only.
 Past performance does not guarantee future results.
-However, the patterns observed across 35 years and 7 different markets provide strong evidence for the benefits of long-term investing.
+However, the patterns observed across 35 years and 14 different market indices provide strong evidence for the benefits of long-term investing.
 Always consult with a qualified financial advisor before making investment decisions.

 ---